codurance/serverless-gfd-it1-posts-lambda/README.md

 Features
 =========

+X->setup one-timers

   Docker image:
-6f47204 Docker, base image for serverless development.
+X 6f47204 Docker, base image for serverless development.
-0e40438 Added docker-compose
+X 0e40438 Added docker-compose
-7ae7abe Added docker-compose volume binding fixed 3a3bf05 Added more AWS stack f4b7a2a Added yarn upgrade
+X 7ae7abe Added docker-compose volume binding fixed
+X 3a3bf05 Added more AWS stack
+X f4b7a2a Added yarn upgrade
   Application:
   c1b2ee9 Lambda endpoint is reachable from internet fe8e667 rudimantary e2e testing for lambda
-0bc00ca Lambda works in local
+X 0bc00ca Lambda works in local
-039eec5 Lambda do get value from db with harcoded key 67a8003 Frontend can be deployed seamlessly (automated+idempotent) 37afe03 do create bucket fb1804e do fill bucket with folder f0ab29f do delete bucket
+  039eec5 Lambda do get value from db with harcoded key X  67a8003 Frontend can be deployed seamlessly (automated+idempotent) X  37afe03 do create bucket
+X  fb1804e do fill bucket with folder
+X  f0ab29f do delete bucket
-  65f185c do bucket public
+X  65f185c do bucket public
-  0112d41 do enable CORS api calls
+X  0112d41 do enable CORS api calls
-  0fc9dd7 frontend do run in local
+X  0fc9dd7 frontend do run in local
-  6fcbbe8 do work in new/fresh machine work for all internet c34e7fb do disable cache of s3 c5655f2 do fix project react flacky App.js
+X  6fcbbe8 do work in new/fresh machine work for all internet X  c34e7fb do disable cache of s3
+X  c5655f2 do fix project react flacky App.js
-2595d60 do fix openchat_webclient git ignoring a necesary file 5096a62 disable AWS pager in deployment script
-8982150 do login on frontend with fake impl seamlesly (user stub) 1cc274a do fix missuse of Router in openchat_webclient d4a537e now can test local env (offline apigateway+lambda) 682de05 Documented how to avoid SSL problems ed58c10 do work in production
+X  2595d60 do fix openchat_webclient git ignoring a necesary file X  5096a62 disable AWS pager in deployment script 8982150 do login on frontend with fake impl seamlesly (user stub) X  cc274a do fix missuse of Router in openchat_webclient X d4a537e now can test local env (offline apigateway+lambda) X 682de05 Documented how to avoid SSL problems
+X ed58c10 do work in production

 Reproducibilidad
 ================